nicole-dwenger/cdsviusal-quickdraw/README.md

 ![](https://github.com/nicole-dwenger/cdsviusal-quickdraw/blob/master/out/3_clustering/yoga_5_clusters.png)

 ### 3. Discussion
-There are several aspects which should be considered critically in relation to this project:
-- The words, for which drawings were used in this project may have been too simple.
-In other words, if the word is simple, such as *house*, many people might have a very similar representation of it.
-- The countries, for which drawings were chosen may not have been different enough in the way they represent words visually.
+There are several aspects which should be considered critically in relation to this project.
+First, the words, for which drawings were used in this project may have been too simple.
+In other words, if the word is simple, such as *house*, many people may have a very similar representation of it, making it difficult to distinguish between countries.
+Similarly, the countries, for which drawings were chosen may not have been different enough in the way they represent words visually.
-- The images were transformed to be on a RGB scale, even though they were grey scale.
+Further, the images were transformed to be on RGB scale, even though they were grey scale.
 This did not seem to impede classification of sketches by word.
-However, it should still be mentioned, that VGG16 is trained on coloured images, and in this project it was pretended that images were coloured, even though they were not.
-This might have impeded feature extraction.
-- The sketches are very different from the images of ImageNet, which VGG16 was trained on.
-Thus, the model might not be fitting for these kind of images.
-Further, the images were resized, and were not the same size as the ImageNet images, this might also impacted results, as the pre-trained weights in VGG16 were learned on images of 224x224.
+However, it should still be mentioned, that VGG16 is trained on coloured images, and in this project it was pretended that images were coloured.
+Additionally, the sketches are very different from the images of ImageNet, which VGG16 was trained on.
+Thus, the model might not be fitting for the kind of simple sketches used in this project.
-- There are some general issues with the QuickDraw data.
+Lastly, there are some general issues with the QuickDraw data.
 For instance, the users were stropped from drawing as soon as the classifier from Google recognized the sketch.
 Thus, the sketches may be incomplete and inaccurate representations.
 Further, the sketches were drawn on a computer.
 This may make drawings more messy and induce noise in the data.

+## Contact
+If you have any questions, feel free to contact me at 201805351@post.au.dk.